Casimir II the Just: Foreign affairs

 For unknown reasons, Casimir chose not to react to these events and decided only to secure his authority over Lesser Poland.
-A diplomatic meeting occurred in 1184 at the court of the Emperor Frederick Barbarossa where Casimir, in order to block the actions of Mieszko III and retain power as High Duke of Poland, swore allegiance to Barbarossa and paid him a large tribute.
+A diplomatic meeting occurred in 1184 at the court of the Emperor Frederick Barbarossa, where Casimir, in order to block the actions of Mieszko III and retain power as High Duke of Poland, swore allegiance to Barbarossa and paid him a large tribute.

-The most important issues during the reign of Casimir, beside the conflicts with his brother Mieszko, were the diplomatic policies towards the neighbouring Russian principalities in the east.
+The most important issues during the reign of Casimir, besides the conflicts with his brother Mieszko, were the diplomatic policies towards the neighbouring Russian principalities in the east.
 The first task before him as High Duke was to create bonds with the Rurik Grand Princes at Kiev, who were strongly associated with the previous High Dukes through their marriages to Kievan princesses (Bolesław IV the Curly with Viacheslava of Novgorod and Mieszko III with Eudoxia of Kiev).
-For this purpose, in November 1178 Casimir arranged the marriage of his daughter with Prince Vsevolod IV of Kiev.
+For this purpose, in November 1178, Casimir arranged the marriage of his daughter with Prince Vsevolod IV of Kiev.
 (Note: This daughter might have been named Maria, changing her name to Anastasia after the marriage.
 Through Maria's great-granddaughter Kunigunda of Slavonia, Casimir was a direct ancestor of the last Přemyslid Kings of Bohemia and the Holy Roman Emperors of the Luxembourg dynasty.)

 His first major intervention in Kievan Rus' affairs occurred in 1180, when the High Duke supported Vasylko, Prince of Shumsk and Drohiczyn (and son-in-law of the late Bolesław IV the Curly), and his nephew Leszek of Masovia in a dispute with Vladimir of Minsk for the region of Volhynia at Volodymyr.
 The war ended with the success of Vladimir, who conquered Volodymyr and Brest, while Vasylko held his ground at Drohiczyn.